-In the literature, the study of syntactic pattern recognition was pioneered by Fu and You [8], [36], [37], Hanson and Riseman [11], and Ohta et al. [25], [24] and other image understanding systems with top-down/bottom-up inference [2], [13], [14], [6], [21], [22] in the 1970-1980s.
+In the literature, the study of syntactic pattern recognition was pioneered by Fu et al [9], [37], [38], Riseman[12], and Ohta et al [26], [25], and other image understanding systems with top-down/bottom-up inference [2], [14], [15], [7], [22], [23] in the 1970-80s.
 Its applicability has been limited by two difficulties.
-The first is known as the "semantic gap."
+The first is known as the "semantic gap".
 The primitive patterns (terminators) used in their grammar could not be computed reliably from real images.
-The second is the lack of expressive power of the early work, which was mostly focused on string grammars and stochastic context-free grammars (SCFGs).
-In recent years, attribute grammars [1] and context sensitive graph grammars [29] have been developed in visual diagrams parsing.
-In the vision literature, grammars are mostly studied in binary shape recognition, such as the grammars for medial axis [40] and shock graphs [30].
-Most recently, there has been a resurgence of compositional computing for segmentation [31], [34] and object recognition [16], [3].
+The second is the lack of expressive power of the early work which was mostly focused on string grammars and stochastic context free grammars (SCFG).
+In recent years, attribute grammars [1] and context sensitive graph grammars [30] have been developed in visual diagrams parsing.
+In the vision literature, grammars are mostly studied in binary shape recognition, such as the grammars for medial axis [41] and shock graphs [31].
+Most recently, there is a resurgence of compositional computing for segmentation [32], [35] and object recognition[17], [4].
 However, a more general representation and computational framework has yet been developed.
-A comprehensive survey of these work is referred to in [42].
+A comprehensive survey of these work is referred to [43].

 Detecting rectangular structures in images has been well studied in the vision literature, especially for detecting building roofs in aerial images.
-One class of methods [17], [19], [32] detects edge segments and line primitives and then groups them into rectangles.
-The other types of methods [43], [38] use Hough Transforms on edge maps to detect rectangles globally.
-A Markov chain Monte Carlo method was developed in rectangular scene construction in [4], which also uses compositional structures.
-Putting detecting rectangle structures in the broader topic of modeling structural variability, our work is also closely related to a variety of representations, including shape grammars with algebraic constraints [26], [27], [18].
+One class of methods [18], [20], [33] detects edge segments and line primitives and then groups them into rectangles.
+The other types of methods [44], [39] use Hough Transforms on edge maps to detect rectangles globally.
+A Markov chain Monte Carlo method was developed in rectangular scene construction in [5], which also uses compositional structures.
+Putting detecting rectangle structures in the broader topic of modelling structural variability, our work is also closely related to a variety of representations including shape grammars with algebraic constraints[27], [28], [19].

-Our work is also related to some previous work on object recognition [5], [15] and image parsing by data-driven Markov chain Monte Carlo (DDMCMC) [39], [33].
+Our work is also related to some previous work on object recognition[6], [16], and image parsing by data-driven Markov chain Monte Carlo (DDMCMC) [40], [34].
 The common goal is to design effective algorithms by integrating bottom-up and top-down steps for inferring single objects or hierarchical image structures.
 In DDMCMC, each step is made reversible for backtracking and observes the detailed balance equations.
-Each step chooses a proposal with a certain probability and accepts the proposal with a probability.
+Each step chooses a proposal with certain probability and accepts the proposal with a probability.
 This is often computationally expensive.
 When the proposal is strong, especially at the early stage of computation as the proposals are sorted in decreasing order, it is often accepted with probability 1.
 The reversible moves are mostly needed at places where the image is ambiguous.
-Thus, we adopt a greedy algorithm in this paper and accept the proposal deterministically when it increases the posterior probability.
+Thus we adopt a greedy algorithm in this paper and accept the proposal deterministically when it increases the posterior probability.

-In comparison to the previous work, this paper has the following novel aspects:
+In comparison to the previous work, this paper has the following novel aspects.

-- 1. It extends the representation in image parsing [39], [33] with an attribute grammar, which sets the ground for recognizing generic objects with structural variabilities. - 2.
-It derives a generative model, which is tightly integrated with the primal sketch models [10] to yield a full generative representation from a scene to pixels. - 3.
-It develops the bottom-up and top-down mechanism for grammar-based image parsing.
-This strategy has been used in some recent object recognition work [3], [35].
+1. It extends the representation in image parsing [40], [34] with an attribute grammar, which sets the ground for recognizing generic objects with structural variabilities.

+2. It derives a generative model, which is tightly integrated with the primal sketch models[11] to yield a full generative representation from scene to pixels.

+3. It develops the bottom-up and top-down mechanism for grammar based image parsing.
+This strategy has been used in some recent object recognition work [4], [36].